sonic-pi-net/sonic-pi/app/server/ruby/bin/doctools/README.md

 Options:
 * `-l LANG` - Specify the language to generate (if empty or not specified, defaults to all languages)

-Generates individual HTML files for each doc page
+Generates individual HTML files for each doc page in /etc/doc/generated_html/

 ### generate-qt-docs.rb